bahr1k/esp-arduino-tunnel/README.md

 ### 2. Install the Library

-Download the library and add it to your Arduino IDE libraries folder or install via Library Manager.
+Download the library and add it to your Arduino IDE libraries folder or install "ESPTunnel" via Library Manager.

 ### 3. Include the Library